AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 # [!DNL Experience Manager] Releases Roadmap {#aem-releases-roadmap}

-[!DNL Adobe Experience Manager] continuously delivers new features, enhancements to existing features, and bug fixes for users using [!DNL Cloud Service], Managed Services, and on-premise offerings of the product.
+[!DNL Adobe Experience Manager] consistently provides new features and improvements to existing functionalities.
+It provides bug fixes for users across [!DNL Cloud Service], Managed Services, and on-premise versions.
 This article lists the upcoming releases for [!DNL Experience Manager].

 >[!NOTE]
 >